mirhec/npm-build-dependencies/README.md

 # Build dependencies
 This is an extension to copy files from a dependency server (another directory in your file system) into your local project in order to build your project.
-This is usefull if you want to use npm as your [build tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/), e.g. to build your Java applications.
+This is useful if you want to use npm as your [build tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/), e.g. to build your Java applications.

 ## General usage
 In order to use this script, create the following config properties in your `package.json` file: